-On the web page below we will post short YouTube Tutorials to briefly explain the configuration and functionalities of the MEMo2 web server.
-The complete manual can be downloaded here: MEMo2 Handleiding v1
+On the web page below, we post short Tutorials to explain the configuration and functionalities of the MEMo2 web server in a condensed manner.
+You can either go through the tutorials from beginning to end or select the desired video.
+These tutorials are updated regularly.
+The complete MEMo2 manual and the Quickstart manual can be downloaded here

-0.0 Set IP address memo
+0.0 Set IP address Memo

 [/full_width]

-1.0 Global settings:
+1.0 General settings:

-You can only make changes here if you are logged in as an administrator under “admin2-WIRE” and the default password “2015”.
-You can never change the login name “admin2-WIRE” or “adminIP”, but you can change the password (2015).
+Only logged in as administrator under ‘admin2-WIRE’ and default password ‘2015’ you can make changes here.
+You can never change the login name ‘admin2-WIRE’ or ‘adminIP’, but you can change the password (2015).
+Creating extra users: when creating a new user use as old login: ‘loginold’ with password ‘1234’

-1.2 Reset password en IP address
+1.2 Reset password and IP address

-2.0 Configure modules
+2.0 Configuring modules

 2.1 Serial numbers

-The serial number always consists of 2 digits, 1 capital letter, and again 5 digits:
+In the web server, meters are added using a unique serial number.
+The serial number always consists of 2 digits, 1 capital letter, and back 5 digits: The 2 first digits of the serial number determine the number of outputs/inputs: Example:

-• 01 ’are for single-phase meters
+• ’01’ are for single-phase meters

-• “02” are for single-phase meters, which measure in both directions (import-export)
+• ’02’ are for single-phase meters, which measure in both directions (import-export)

-• “03” for three-phase meters
+• ’03’ are for three-phase meters

-The letters have the following meaning:
+The letters have the following meanings:

 • A = Air quality meter = AIR.04